-Most companies still regularly struggle with technical problems even after two years of intensive digital work - and lose an average of seven valuable minutes per online meeting or presentation as a result!
+Even after more than three years of intensive digital work, most companies still regularly struggle with technical problems - and lose an average of seven valuable minutes per online meeting or presentation as a result!

 You are probably familiar with it: You take part in a virtual meeting with four people and don't know how to position the laptop so that everyone can be seen.
 Maybe you even have a room camera that solves this problem, but then sound or lighting conditions are affected by various aspects in the room.
 If you try to order the necessary technical elements individually and set them up yourself, you end up with a tangle of cables that makes you sheerly despair.
 In addition to furnishing the individual workplace, the Modern Work concept also deals with furnishing technically professionally equipped rooms in which work can be done efficiently and smoothly.
 We explain to you why a total solution is worth considering at the minimum - and that it is not as cost-intensive as you might imagine.